 Note that the above entropy terms are in $p$-ary units.

 Alice and Bob aim to share the secret $S$ with Carol only if $f(x,y)=1$, where $f$ is a publicly known binary function defined over the input domain $\mathcal{I}$.
-If $f(x,y)=0$, Carol should not gain any information about secret $S$.
-To achieve this, Alice transmits a signal $A_x$, while Bob transmits $B_y$, both of which are derived from the secret $S$ and a `noise' variable $Z$ which are hidden from Carol:
+If $f(x,y)=0$, Carol should not gain any information about $S$.
+To achieve this, Alice transmits a message $A_x$, while Bob transmits $B_y$, both of which are derived from the secret $S$ and the noise variable $Z$ which are hidden from Carol: